NataliaMahera/NataliaMahera/README.md

 <p align="left"># Hi there, I'm Natalia 👋</p>

-## 👨‍💻 About Me

-I have already completed the course of a Fullstack developer from GoIt.
-My project experience includes team and individual projects, where I have worked with technologies such as HTML5, CSS3, JavaScript, React, and Node.js.
-Additionally, I am familiar with Agile and Scrum methodologies and have some basics of Typescript.

 🌐 Languages : 🇺🇦Ukrainian - native | 🇬🇧English - intermediate | plPolish - intermediate

 ## Roadmap 2024 :